mikavir/casa-quest/README.md

 ### Existing Features
 > [!NOTE]
 > The addresses and usernames shown below are not associated with any individuals; they are random placeholder addresses used solely for testing purposes.
 User privacy and confidentiality have been maintained and strictly adhered to throughout the testing procedure.
+Usernames have been covered by 'confidential' stickers to maintain confidentiality and are only present in the screenshots.
 - **Logo**

     - The logo displays a house next to the web application's name, forging an immediate connection with house-hunting.
 This strategic approach effectively targets the intended audience and plays a vital role in solidifying the brand identity.
 Users swiftly recognize and associate the logo with the platform's fundamental purpose.